aefarrell/aefarrell.github.io/_posts/2020-11-20-butane_leak_example.md

 There are also lots of opportunities for embedding some of the decision logic into the notebook, I set up the notebook to do a liquid discharge because I knew what the scenario was.
 Furthermore I knew that the boiling point of butane is less than ambient and so the pool evaporation would be for a cryogenic liquid spill.
 There's no reason why the logic behind those decisions, and others, couldn't be generalized and the notebook set-up to choose which model was appropriate in a clear and transparent way.

+For a complete listing of code used to generate data and figures, please see the [corresponding julia notebook](https://nbviewer.org/github/aefarrell/aefarrell.github.io/blob/main/_notebooks/2020-11-20-butane_leak_example.ipynb)
+{: .notice--info}

 ---